HarshitKaushik/java-cheat-sheet/README.md

 #### Is Accessible through Inheritance?

-Can we access the super class variables and methods from a Sub Class?
+Can we access the super class variables and methods from a sub class?
 ```java
 public class SubClass extends ExampleClass {
     void subClassMethod(){